spacesprotocol/fabric/README.md

 Fabric is a trustless, distributed DNS resolver built on top of [hyperdht](https://github.com/holepunchto/hyperdht), extending its capabilities to allow publishing signed zone files using [spaces](https://spacesprotocol.org) as keys authenticated by Bitcoin.
 [Spaces](https://spacesprotocol.org) are sovereign Bitcoin identities and serve as a trust anchor, while Fabric DHT enables publishing records off-chain without adding any unnecessary on-chain bloat.

-**Note:** Fabric currently defaults to Bitcoin testnet4 since spaces are not yet on Bitcoin mainnet.

 ## Prerequisites
 To use `fabric` and `beam`, you need to:

-- Run Bitcoin Core on testnet4
+- Run Bitcoin Core on mainnet
 - Install and sync spaces

 You may use [this guide](https://docs.spacesprotocol.org/getting-started/installation) to set these up.